Real app flow

 Walks

-A walk becomes part of the history, not just something that happened
+A walk becomes part of the care timeline, not just something that happened

 View the walk diary